zaoyang/30-days-of-web-development/day-28/day-28.cq.md

 Web Developers are especially demanding when it comes to version control.
 They are continually making small tweaks, revising, sharing code, and looking at changes done to code in the past.
 Today, Git is the technology that developers use to solve for their onerous version control needs.

-Git is open-source, meaning that it is free to use and may be redistributed or modified[^open-source].
+Git is [open-source](https://en.wikipedia.org/wiki/The_Open_Source_Definition), meaning that it is free to use and may be redistributed or modified.
 Released in 2005, Git become popular very quickly and had wide-sweeping impacts on the programming community.
 There were Version Control Systems before Git came along, but Git's unique approach to tracking changes was an industry game-changer.

 There has been and still is no real competitor to Git.
 As a future Web Developer, you will need to know how to use it.